 involves many challenges.

-- What are the costs and benefits of a product line approach for
+- What are the costs and benefits of a product line approach for your organization?

 - How do you manage the production and use of core assets across the product line?

 - How do you get a handle on the software engineering, technical management, and organizational management issues associated with software product line engineering?

 - How do you structure your organization to coordinate the production of core assets and products?